 Here’s the thing.
 Unlike most hotels, we don’t think art should blend into the background.
 Do you really want to see the same painting in every room?
 (Housekeeping staff in those places must go nuts.)
 When we designed Hotel Max, we wanted it to be about art.
 Aesthetics.
 How you feel when you walk from room to room.
 Stuff that inspires.
-That’s why we filled our hotel, from the lobby to the roof, with original works of art from Seattle artists.
+That’s why we filled our hotel, from the lobby on up, with original works of art.

-Think of it as sleeping in an art gallery.
-The Gallery of Maximalism.
+Think of it as sleeping in a gallery of Maximalism.